AmeeraKT/e-commerce-app/README.md

                      from django.views.decorators.http import require_POST
                </html>

-            2. I then created a new function called add_mood_entry_ajax to add new moods with AJAX in views.py
+            2. I then created a new function called add_product_entry_ajax to add new products with AJAX in views.py

 ```python
                 @csrf_exempt